Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 JSLint does not expect to see the wrapper forms

-JSLint does not expect to see new Object
+JSLint does not expect to see new Object.

-Use Object.create(null)
+Use Object.create(null) instead.

 JSLint has a specific set of rules about the use of whitespace.
 Where possible, these rules are consistent with centuries of good practice with literary style.